Agoric/documentation/main/zoe/guide/proposal.md

 - `'onDemand'`: (Default) Whenever the user wants.
 - `'waived'`: The user cannot cancel, relying on the contract to finish the offer.
 - `'afterDeadline'`: Cancelled automatically after a deadline.
-This requires two more properties, a `timer` object and a deadline value.
+This requires two more properties, a `timer` object and a deadline BigInt value.

 ## Escrowed Payments